1-million-weed/Architectures-of-Intelligence/Assignments/Multi col add explained 23 + 12.md

+; for the implementation of this model i wanted the least amount of variables used

+; {i did my best. would have liked to not have to use 'hold'}

-(chunk-type add num1 num2 sum split)
+(chunk-type add num1 num2 sum split) ; we use the add chunk type to split numbers as well

 (chunk-type goal arg1 arg2 sum hold)